Toddlers making friends: what to expect

 - Sit with children for a while when they start playing.
 Wait until they’ve found their rhythm and are playing happily together before you leave them to play.

-- Stay within eyesight so you can see and hear what’s going on.
-This lets you step in quickly if play is getting too rough, or there are squabbles over toys.
+- Stay within eyesight so you can step in quickly if play is getting too rough, or there are squabbles over toys.
 Being able to see you will also help your child feel safe and comfortable in this new situation.